jiriklepl/NSWI131/README.md

   The memory usage is very volatile, but, on average, it is almost `4` times better when being run on a single NUMA node.

-- `reactors`: (including the small dataset) this benchmark performs best on 4 CPU cores if they share the same NUMA node, very similar result is obtained on 3 cores (within 10% difference in median and mean).
+- `reactors`: (included in the small dataset) this benchmark performs best on 4 CPU cores if they share the same NUMA node, very similar result is obtained on 3 cores (within 10% difference in median and mean).
 The scaling from 1 core to 3 cores roughly copies the scaling of a well-parallelizable algorithm, the 4 core case is the last case of performance improvement with higher number of cores.

   The third set for this benchmark in the original combined dataset shows that this benchmark is very negatively affected by the cores being present on different NUMA nodes.
 This is further confirmed by the small dataset.
 In other cases (strategies I, II and IV, still in the small dataset), the performance exhibits very little volatility.